jizusun/web-security-guide/lynda-web-security.md

 ### Keeping credentials private
 - Plain text credential are dangerous
     - Give them highest level of care
-    - Keep them seperate from code
+    - Keep them separate from code
     - Keep them out of version control systems (hard to purge from the history)
     - Have as few copies as necessary
-    - Developers should all have their own seperate databases
+    - Developers should all have their own separate databases
 - Do not reuse passwords
     - Unique for every computer, environment, database
-- Prefer hashed password whenever possbile
+- Prefer hashed password whenever possible
 - Public-key cryptography
     - example: SSH keys
-    - diffrent from using a password: we don't send our password, we don't send our private key
+    - different from using a password: we don't send our password, we don't send our private key
     - SSH agent, Keychain(one master password)
     - SSH agent forwarding